Cloudflare Setup – A Quick Guide

 Covers OWASP Top 10 vulnerabilities, and more.
 I strongly do recommend to turn on the most OWASP rules when your website e.g. online store collects and stores some valuable data desired by the hackers.

 NB!
-When running WordPress website „OWASP Slr Et WordPress Attacks“ ruleset is a must to turn on.
+When running the WordPress website „OWASP Slr Et WordPress Attacks“ ruleset is a must to turn on.

 [Settings] Security Level